mwenell/languageSelector/README.md

 You may use the lang attribute in any HTML tag like p, h1, h2, ol, li, div, img etc.

 # Language Selectors
-Language selector is the HTML element which user click or select to change the language.
+Language selector is the HTML element which user clicks or selects to change the language.
 It can be a language flag image, text or almost any kind of visual element.
 The libarary support following language elements:
 - Clickable HTML tag.
 Any HTML tag/element user can click, e.g. img, div or p.
 The tag must have the lang="en" attribute to define which language the selector will switch on, e.g. english flag image has lang="en" and finnish flag image has lang="fi"
 - SELECT tag.
 Normal select list of language options where the option value is always the language code as en|fi|sv.
 - INPUT tag.
 Normal text input where user or javascript can write the language code as en|fi|sv.

 Language selectors must be inside of LANGUAGE tag.
-The library find all LANGUAGE tag and expect that all elements inside the tag are language selectors.
+The library find all LANGUAGE tags and expect that all elements inside the tag are language selectors.
 See example code below.
 ```
 	<language class="languageFrameClick">
 		<img lang="fi" class="langFlag" id="fi" src="img/fi.png">